As further evidence of your evolving technical competency, all of the formal projects you will be assigned are to be submitted

 By each submission

-date, you will attach your updated ER.docx to an email to handin using the required Subject Line.
+date, you will attach your updated DER.docx to an email to handin using the required Subject Line.

 Using potentially ALL of your word processing skills (fonts,

 styles, page margins and paragraph indents, headers, footers, page numbering,

 lists, tables, Equation Editor, etc.), your ER